How to Contribute Money to a Roth IRA Even if You Have a High Income

 Part 1.
 Make an IRA contribution (even if it’s not deductible)

 To make an IRA contribution, you (or your spouse) need to have earned income.
-Earned income is special according to the IRS, and this link describes it best.
 If you don’t have earned income, but only have passive income, or portfolio income, then you cannot pass step 1.
-In the year 2020, you may contribute up to the lesser of your earned income or $6,000 if you’re under age 50.
-You may contribute $7,000 if you’re over that age.
-You may contribute this amount per person, per year.

 Regardless of income, you may make this contribution to a tax-deferred IRA.
 It might not be tax-deductible, but you may still make the contribution as long as you have earned income equal to or in excess of the annual limits.
 It does not matter if you or your spouse has a 401k at work, you may still contribute to a tax-deferred IRA.
-If your income exceeds the limits in this chart, then your contribution is not deductible, and so you must track your contribution amount for however long you’re going to own the deferred IRA with cost basis.

 How to double the annual IRA contribution